skypher/disclosure/README.md

 # Disclosure

-This project's purpose is analysis and public accessibility to the developing UAP situation for optimal outcomes.
+This project's purpose is to assist disclosure and evolution.

 ---

 ## Notice

 Before considering negative action, consider if such action is consistent with your better nature.
 I have never worked for the United States government as a contractor or otherwise.
 As a dual American-Canadian citizen, I would likely not be privy to classified information.
 All information herein was derived from public sources.
 Speculation is lawful.
-TTSA (To The Stars Academy of Arts & Science) has chosen to ignore my prior two (logged) communication attempts.
 It is possible the TTSA and DoD actually encourages public speculation as related to this project.
 GitHub is a logical choice to have such an important conversation, as the platform promotes transparency and critical input.
 Also, opposition should not seek to subvert a technological cornerstone.
 Therefore, this may be an evolving project as disclosure unfolds.

 Do not share classified information.
 All information is to be considered speculation unless evidenced from unclassified, public sources.